John N. Hazard

-John Newbold Hazard (1909–1995) was a leading American scholar of Soviet law and public administration.
+John N. Hazard (1909–1995) was a leading American scholar of Soviet law and public administration.
 Hazard was one of the pioneers in the field of Sovietology, particularly in Soviet law, administration and politics.

 Early life

-John Newbold Hazard was born in Syracuse, N.Y., Jan.
+Hazard was born in Syracuse, N.Y., Jan.
 5, 1909.
 He earned the A.B. from Yale in 1930, the LL.B. from Harvard in 1934 and the J.S.D.
 (Doctor of Juristic Science) from the University of Chicago in 1939.

 His career as an American Sovietologist began shortly after the United States recognized the government of the USSR in 1933.

 Career

 Upon his graduation from Harvard Law School in 1934, he was sent by the Institute of Current World Affairs as the first American to study Soviet law at the Moscow Juridical Institute, later the Institute of State and Law.
 Only a handful of scholars were concerned with Russian diplomacy and business then, and scholarship on Russia was limited principally to historical studies.
 He approached the field of Soviet law as a pioneer and received the certificate of the Juridical Institute in 1937.